 One of the most important decisions you will make when starting a business in New York is choosing the right legal entity.
-The two most popular options—limited liability companies (LLCs) and corporations—each offer distinct advantages and drawbacks depending on your business goals, tax situation, and growth plans.
-This guide compares them side by side.
+The two most popular options, limited liability companies (LLCs) and corporations, each offer distinct advantages and drawbacks depending on your business goals, tax situation, and growth plans.
+The wrong choice can lead to unnecessary taxes, governance friction, or difficulty raising capital later.
+The right choice gives you predictable tax treatment, clean liability protection, and a structure that scales with the business.
+This guide compares the two side by side and walks through the practical decision points New York founders face.

 Understanding LLCs in New York